OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 > The consumption of the setting described above is below ridiculous.
 I power mine with a solar panel, it's happy as a clam!
 > A power bank, or a USB Adapter in a 12v cigarette lighter do the job as well.

-Current data are displayed on the eink screen (basic UI).
+Current data are displayed on the e-ink screen (basic UI).
 It comes with a Web UI, to help you to manage the system, and/or visualize the data (using plain `http`, as mentioned above).
 It also broadcasts the data on `tcp`, port 7001, so other software can use them, like OpenCPN, SeaWi, etc.
 Data are logged into some files, so you can analyze or replay them.